conker19to21/Game-Boy-DMG-Color-With-IR/DMGC-CPU-01/README.md

 | VR1                                         | 1   | 10k               |             | Volume wheel       | Can be salvaged from DMG instead                                        | [https://aliexpi.com/qg1M](https://aliexpi.com/qg1M)                                                                                                                                                                                                                                                                             |
 | X1                                          | 1   | 8.388608MHz       | 7.5X5-4-PAD | Crystal oscillator | Potential replacement (not very space-friendly): https://mou.sr/3D5AUbH | Salvaged (GBC)                                                                                                                                                                                                                                                                                                                   |

-## Revision History

-### v2.5
-- Added space for adding <a href="https://shop.insidegadgets.com/product/gba-clockxcontrol/">ClockxControl by insideGadgets</a>

-### v2.4
-- Changed some reference designators for more consistency to source PCBs
-- Expanded slot for FFC to feed through to back of board

-### v2.3

-- Nudge volume dial to better center it in the shell

-### v2.2

-- Added more clearance on screwhole on cart connector
-- Adjusted screwhole placement near power switch
-- Removed unnecessary vestigal dots on X1 and EM10 silkscreen
-- Fixed tstop layer offset on SRAM package
-- Added CLK1/2 on backside silkscreen
-- Adjusted X1 through-hole location
-- Nudged volume dial out a bit
-- Add note about trimming wire stubs on PWR board connections
-- Cleaned up some trace layouts/silkscreen

-### v2.1

-- Fixed silkscreen text error on link port
-- Added through-holes for potential crystal oscillator replacement
-- Added test pad that connects to the rock-down function of the navigation dial on the IPS board
-- Moved version number text above cart connector footprint

-### v2.0

-- Changed holes to slots where applicable
-- Made board/part measurements more accurate
-- Added dedicated output pins for pro-sound output next to the negative battery tab
-- Updated crystal oscillator footprint to allow for later crystal packages
-- Added a test pad that connects to the push-in trigger for the rocker switch on the IPS board
-- Added a test pad connected to the reset line on the CPU for potential mods (pull to GND to reset the Game Boy)
-- Added LP line from CPU to FFC connector for potential use with another IPS kit

-### v1.3

-- Added test points to back of the board
-- Shifted FFC connector down a few mm

-### v1.2

-- Release version

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 You are able to copy and redistribute the material in any medium or format, as well as remix, transform, or build upon the material for any purpose (even commercial) - but you **must** give appropriate credit, provide a link to the license, and indicate if any changes were made.

-©MouseBiteLabs 2022